holochain/docs-pages/src/pages/references/enable-holo.md

 }
 ```

-These trigger the display of a full screen credentials modal from the Chaperone iframe, defaulting to either a sign-up or sign-in form.
+These trigger the display of a full-screen credentials modal from the Chaperone iframe, defaulting to either a sign-up or sign-in form.
 The user can also toggle between them directly.

 ![An example of the Chaperone sign-up/sign-in modal form](https://hackmd.io/_uploads/r1WJbrkC3.png)